stevengeeky/rock-cnn/README.md

 # rock-cnn

-&rarr; Aims to reasonably compare two rocks in accordance with that of a human using convolutional networks with tensorflow.
+&rarr; Aims to reasonably compare two rocks in accordance with that of a human using convolutional neural networks.

 Rocks and human ratings granted by Robert Nosofsky.
 Theory by Steven O'Riley.